 2. Warn children of the dangers of raccoons

-Warn children of the dangers of raccoons and make sure that they understand that raccoons are not intended to be pets.
-For young children, teach them a phrase to yell out loud if a raccoon approaches them, such as “Stay Away Mr. Raccoon,” so that a nearby adult will know that the child needs assistance and may be threatened by a raccoon.
+Warn children about the dangers of raccoons and make sure that they understand that raccoons are not intended to be pets.
+For young children, teach them a phrase to yell out loud if a raccoon approaches them, such as “Stay Away Mr. Raccoon!”
+So that a nearby adult will know that the child needs assistance with a nearby raccoon.

 3. Contact OMNIS Pest Control

-Contact your wildlife department or OMNIS Pest Control if a raccoon seems aggressive or appears sick or injured.
+Contact your wildlife department or OMNIS Pest Control if a raccoon seems aggressive, sick, or has an injury.
 Do not attempt to approach the animal yourself.
 A raccoon could be rabid, and a bite will not only be painful but could be life-threatening.
-Allow the professionals to capture the raccoon and remove it from your property correctly.
+Allow the professionals to correctly capture the raccoon and remove it from your property.
 OMNIS Pest professionals are trained to manage wildlife problems as humanely as possible, using safe-capture methods.